 If you feel this church is in a storm like a ship that is about to sink, then listen again to Jesus who says- “Take heart; it is I. Do not be afraid.”
 “Lo, I am with you always.”
 “I will never leave you nor forsake you.”
 Amen!

-If you're concerned about peace for yourself, please visit our home page before leaving us.
-The Internet for sure is loaded with articles about any kind of subject.
-The foregoing is a post we expect will be of interest for peace lovers and those who like to read peace news.
+If you're concerned about peace for yourself, be sure to drop by our home page before you go.
+The Web without a doubt is loaded with articles about any kind of field.
+Above is an item we expect will be helpful for peace seekers and those who are interested in peace articles.